Ou Medicine

 All of the above

 4. Hot flashes are symptoms of the perimenopausal stage.
-How many perimenopausal women have them?
+How many perimenopausal people have them?

 You didn't answer this question.